simonweniger/agentkit/README.md

 ```

-You can use this machine as follows.
+You can use this flow as follows.

 ```py
 >>> control = OrderControl()